 To NSH: 18th overall pick (Chet Pickard) and 3rd round pick (Taylor Beck)

-From that day, Karlsson has gone on to become the best defenseman, possibly even best player, in team history.
-The Swedish defender has played 627 games for the team over nine seasons, collecting 518 points in the process.
-That total is third most in Sens history and best for an Ottawa defenseman.
+From that day, Karlsson went on to become the best defenseman, possibly even best player, in team history.
+The Swedish defender played 627 games for the team over nine seasons, collecting 518 points in the process.
+That total is third-most in Sens history and best for an Ottawa defenseman.

 The return for the initial Karlsson trade is much less then is expected in his recent rumours.
 With the 18th pick, the Predators chose Chet Pickard, who never played an NHL game.
 The third-round pick was used to select Taylor Beck, who only dressed up for 85 games in Nashville.